 Governance plays a critical role in the infrastructure of the web3 stack, eliminating the need for human management.
 Developers can utilize decentralized autonomous organizations (DAOs) for their projects, which operate through smart contracts.

-DAOs are based on the principles of decentralization within the blockchain technology stack, enabling autonomous decision-making processes.
+DAOs are based on the principles of decentralization within the blockchain technology stack.
+It enables autonomous decision-making processes.

 State Channels